 ©The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: A systematic literature examination about the current state-of-the-art on de novo malignancies and immunosuppression weaning both in adult and pediatric orthotopic liver transplants recipients was described in the present review.
-Even if, conclusive evidences on immunosuppression withdrawal in orthotopic liver transplants recipients with regard to malignancies, are lacking we can argue that the reconstitution of immunological pathway could decrease the incidence of de novo malignancies and may also help in treating liver transplanted patients suffering from cancers.
+Core tip: A systematic literature examination about de novo malignancies and immunosuppression weaning both in adult and pediatric orthotopic liver transplant recipients was described in the present review.
+Even though conclusive evidence on immunosuppression withdrawal in orthotopic liver transplant recipients with regard to malignancies are lacking, we can argue that the reconstitution of the immunological pathway could decrease the incidence of de novo malignancies and may also help in treating liver transplant patients suffering from cancers.

 Manzia TM, Angelico R, Gazia C, Lenci I, Milana M, Ademoyero OT, Pedini D, Toti L, Spada M, Tisone G, Baiocchi L. De novo malignancies after liver transplantation: The effect of immunosuppression—personal data and review of literature.
 World J Gastroenterol 2019; In press